tedsmith/quickhash/README.txt

 SHA256, SHA-1 & SHA256 concurrently and SHA512 hash algorithms added to the disk hashing module.

-xxHash64 added to all areas of QuickHash  text, files and disks.
+xxHash64 added to all areas of QuickHash ? text, files and disks.
 XxHash was a hash library that I wanted to include a couple of years ago but never got round to.
 But a Freepascal form of it is also part of the HashLib4Pascal library, so implementing it was as easy as for the other algorithms.
-It is true what they say about how fast it is  it really is crazy fast!
+It is true what they say about how fast it is ? it really is crazy fast!

-New save dialog added to disk hashing module (prompted by default by the enabled Created and save a log file checkbox) to enable the user to save all the results of the hashing process as a text file in a location of their choosing.
+New save dialog added to disk hashing module (prompted by default by the enabled ?Created and save a log file? checkbox) to enable the user to save all the results of the hashing process as a text file in a location of their choosing.
 Or they can disable the option.

-New date and time values added to File tab so the user can report on the time the process started and ended and the elapsed time as per feature request http://quickhash-gui.org/bugs/add-date-and-document-output/ .
+New date and time values added to ?File? tab so the user can report on the time the process started and ended and the elapsed time as per feature request http://quickhash-gui.org/bugs/add-date-and-document-output/ .
 Useful for benchmarking and so on.

-Also fixed the fact that the Elapsed time for the File tab did not refresh if the user changed the hash algorithm using the radio box.
+Also fixed the fact that the ?Elapsed time? for the ?File? tab did not refresh if the user changed the hash algorithm using the radio box.
 It only refreshed if the user chose a new file using the button.
 That was fixed so that regardless of how the user adds the file or what hash algorithm is chosen, the timers are reset.

 Horizontal scroll bar added to the hash value field in 'Text' tab, to allow the whole hash to be read more easily.

 Improved anchoring of several visual elements meaning text labels were not cut off or made less visible and looked better when maximising the GUI.
 Thanks to Dareal Shinji for his help with that.
 See https://github.com/tedsmith/quickhash/issues/11

-New debian package added for experimentation  see https://github.com/tedsmith/quickhash/issues/2
+New debian package added for experimentation ? see https://github.com/tedsmith/quickhash/issues/2

 The settings file that was implemented in v2.7.0 caused some problems for Linux and OSX users.
 That was fixed by adjusting to a generic filename based on the name of the application.
 See https://github.com/tedsmith/quickhash/issues/6

 The progress bars didn't automatically reset to zero when the same tabbed interface was used multiple times without restarting QuickHash.
-Now, for each tab where a progress is found, when the user clicks Start, or equivalent thereof, the progress bar will reset.
+Now, for each tab where a progress is found, when the user clicks ?Start?, or equivalent thereof, the progress bar will reset.

 Fixed an issue in the disk hashing module; after hashing a volume or disk, if the user selects a different hash algorithm and then clicks the start button again, 65K of data was read and hashed and then the program then just reports that no more data can be read.
-This was caused by the tripping of a boolean flag to true when the progress form was closed, thus, the repeat loop when executed again stopped at the until line because the abort condition was true.
+This was caused by the tripping of a boolean flag to true when the progress form was closed, thus, the repeat loop when executed again stopped at the ?until? line because the abort condition was true.
 This was fixed.
 So now users can keep hashing the disk with various algorithms without restarting Quickhash.

 New start date and time, end date and time and time taken labels added to the disk hashing module.
 This information is also saved to the log file by default.